 Since the previous step, I have:

-It is important to break up the outside edge of the hair so that it's not one continuous line, or the drawing will look like a sticker on the page.
+It's important to break up the outside edge of the hair so that it's not one continuous line, or the drawing will look like a sticker on the page.
 Create variations in edge quality (softer and sharper edges) for the most believable effect.
+(Watch Lesson 6 of my free Mini-Course to learn four techniques for drawing edges effectively!)

 If you enjoyed this tutorial on how to draw hair, you may also be interested in...